TitlesProfessor of Cello

 Rider has served as a panelist for the National Endowment for the Arts, Chamber Music America, and the American String Teachers Association.
 She has also adjudicated the Concert Artists Guild, Stulberg, and Fischoff competitions.

-In 2010, Rider was named artist-in-residence at Grand Canyon National Park.
+With an abiding interest in performing classical music out of the concert hall, Rider was named artist in residence at Grand Canyon National Park in 2010.
 Eleven pieces for solo cello were commissioned for her residency.
 The works were performed in 15 concerts across the United States and in Asia.
 More recently, she was named artist-in-residence at Petrified Forest National Park.
-Ten new solo cello pieces will emerge from this project in 2016-2017.
+Ten new solo cello pieces emerged from this project in 2017.

-During the summer, Rider performs and teaches at festivals including Music from Salem, Green Mountain, and the Asian Youth Orchestra in Hong Kong.
-Additionally, she holds a seminar dedicated to contemporary cello music in Salem, New York.
+During the summer, Rider performs and teaches at festivals including Music from Salem, Green Mountain Chamber Music Festival, Harvard Chamber Music Festival and the Asian Youth Orchestra in Hong Kong.
+Additionally, she holds the Cello Seminar dedicated to contemporary cello music in Salem, New York.

 Rider was awarded the Hurlbutt Prize with a B.M. from Oberlin Conservatory.
-She holds a M.M. from Yale School of Music.
+She holds a M.M. with the Haupt Award from Yale School of Music.
 Her teachers have included cellists Richard Kapuscinski, Aldo Parisot, and Zara Nelsova, violinists Robert Koff and Szymon Goldberg, and pianist Robert Levin.

 Professional Awards and Recognitions